 - Frequency: Yearly or more frequently depending on ash build-up - By: Homeowner or Qualified Service Technician - a.
 Be sure the appliance is allowed to cool, has been unplugged and the exhaust blower is off. - b.
 Follow the directions for cleaning the exhaust path found on page 17. - c.
-If unable to thoroughly clean the blower through this access, follow section on Side Curtain Replacement on page 24 to remove right side from the appliance obtain direct access to the exhaust blower. - d.
+If unable to thoroughly clean the blower through this access, follow section on Side Curtain Replacement on page 24 for direct access to the exhaust blower. - d.
 Vacuum the blower's impellers.
 Use care not to bend or damage the blower fins.